Three Nations, One Table: North American Agriculture under USMCA

 To examine these issues, the CSIS Americas Program will convene a conference on the future of North American agriculture under USMCA.
 The event will feature a keynote conversation on food affordability, followed by two panels examining the successes and challenges of agricultural integration and the risks that broader trade tensions pose to the agreement’s agricultural framework ahead of the review.

-This conference is made possible through the generous support of the Corn Refiners Association, the National Corn Growers Association, and the National Milk Producers Federation & the U.S. Dairy Export Council.
+This conference is made possible through the generous support of the Corn Refiners Association, Drsicoll's, the National Corn Growers Association, and the National Milk Producers Federation & the U.S. Dairy Export Council.

 Conference Agenda